-Another pro-active step for preventing insect and mosquito bites is to treat your clothes with Permethrin prior to traveling.
+Another proactive step for preventing insect and mosquito bites is to treat your clothes with Permethrin prior to traveling.
 This is in addition to using repellent, as some insects bite people right through their clothing (rendering long pants and long sleeved shirts relatively useless).

-GIFT-GIVING
+GIFT-GIVING:

-Coming in contact with poverty in Guatemala produces the natural desire to give generously to whomever is near and in need.
+Seeing poverty in Guatemala may produce a desire to give generously to whomever is near and in need.
 However, gift-giving can create problems for those who receive a gift as well as for those who do not.
 Therefore, it is preferable to not give gifts to individuals during your trip.
 Your presence and interest in the people themselves are important gifts that can be offered to those with whom you come in contact.
 Many aid organizations consider the increase in begging to be due to tourists distributing gifts indiscriminately in some areas.
 Also, many village elders see a loss of their people's dignity when their children start asking visitors for things.

-One idea might be to take a group photo before leaving the USA and to make copies of it which could be distributed to those with whom you come in contact.
-Another idea would be for the group to make a Thank-You Card/Sign which could be left with one of the churches or organizations with which you will be meeting here.
+One meaningful gift idea is to take a group photo before leaving the USA and to make copies of it which could be distributed to groups you visit.
+Another idea is for the group to make a Thank-You Card or Sign which could be left with each of the churches or organizations with whom you will be meeting.

 If your group desires to make a cash or in-kind donation to one of the local institutions or churches that we visit, please speak with your group facilitator and they will work with you on finding the best way to do so.
 Please advise CEDEPCA prior to your trip if you plan on bringing any donation.
-We believe that it is best to make an institution to institution donation, which can be done through CEDEPCA, who will forward the gift through the appropriate channels to your chosen project.
+We believe that it is best to make an institution-to-institution donation, which can be done through CEDEPCA, who will forward the gift through the appropriate channels to your chosen project.
 This allows for institutional accountability on all sides.

-MONEY EXCHANGE
+MONEY EXCHANGE:

-Guatemala's hand-woven items are some of the most beautiful to be found anywhere.
+Guatemala's artisans are some of the most talented in the world, and you will most likely have the opportunity to purchase Guatemalan goods to take home.
 Favorite items are scarves, vests, sweaters, placemats, blankets, liturgical stoles, handbags, and leather items.